browserstack/requests-debugger/README.md

       ```
   - For Ruby:
     - Set your system's env variable `http_proxy=localhost:9687` and Ruby's Selenium Client Binding will pick the value.
 Or,
-    - Run you test by givig the environment variable to your command itself, i.e. `http_proxy=localhost:9687 ruby <your_script.rb>`
+    - Run you test by giving the environment variable to your command itself, i.e. `http_proxy=localhost:9687 ruby <your_script.rb>`
   - Similarly, you can also set proxy for other client bindings.

 ## Steps to build the executables